rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section4.md

  A class acts as a template/blue-print to create any number of objects.

-Note that in the definition of a function, you always pass `self` as the first argument (unless you are dealing with advanced method variants, not in scope of this workshop).
+Note that in the definition of a function, you always pass `self` as the first argument (unless you are dealing with class/static methods, which are not in scope of this workshop).
 This is a reference to the current object/instance and unlike most other languages is defined explicitly in Python.

 Creating an object of this class is similar to a function call syntax: